ripe-tech/ripe-sdk/README.md

 });
 ```

-After initializing the ripe library you should subscribe to the available events (`update`, `price`, `parts` and `combinations`) so you can easily respond and update your UI whenever occur changes.
-The combinations of a product are the complete set of options for all its parts.
+After initializing the ripe library you should subscribe to the available events (`update`, `price`, `parts` and `combinations`) so you can easily respond and update your UI whenever changes occur.
+Each combination of a product is a triplet formed by `part`, `material` and `color`.
 You should use this to populate the customization options on your UI.

 ```javascript
 ripe.addCombinationsCallback(function(value) {